evbernardes/Origami_Grid_Patterns/README.md

 ## TODO:
 - I was unaware of many Python style guidelines when I started this project, which must be fixed.
-- `Bendy` should be re-implemented as an instance of `Cylindrical`.